Power law cosmology in modified theory with thermodynamics analysis: Physical consequences of the model

-\qquad For a flat universe, we evaluate the best values of fit of $ H_0 $ and $ q $ for the $ H(z) $, Pantheon, and their joint data sets, respectively.
-For this purpose, we perform the coding in Python, where we use the Monte Carlo Markov chain (MCMC) method which is given in the Python module ``emcee", and plot the 2-D plots with $ 1-\sigma $, $ 2-\sigma $ likelihood contours.
-For the $ H(z) $ data set, the value of best fit is $ H_0=68.119_{-0.12}^{+0.028} $ and $ q=-0.109_{-0.014}^{+0.014} $ (see Fig. \ref{hpc}a).
-In Fig. \ref{hpc}b, we can see that for the $ Pantheon $ data set, the value of best fit is $ H_0=70.5_{-0.98}^{+1.3} $ and $ q=-0.25_{-0.15}^{+0.15} $.
-For the joint data set, we obtain the value of best fit of $ H_0=69.103_{-0.10}^{+0.019} $ and $ q=-0.132_{-0.014}^{+0.014} $, which is observed in Fig. \ref{hpc}c.
-In our work, we notice that $q_0$ differs from is not very close to -0.5, which is the approximate value for the $\Lambda$CDM model.
-In the refs \cite{Singh:2018cip, Sahu:2016ccd}, it is pointed out that modified gravity theories could admit different values for $q_0$.
-With these best fit values, we plot the error bar plots for the Hubble data set and SNeIa data set.
-In Fig. \ref{er}, one can compare the present model with the $\Lambda$CDM model.
+\qquad For a flat universe, we evaluate the best-fit values of $ H_0 $ and $ q $ for the $ H(z) $, Pantheon, and their joint data sets, respectively.
+For this purpose, we perform the coding in Python, where we use the Monte Carlo Markov chain (MCMC) method which is given in the Python module \textit{emcee}, and plot the 2-D plots with $ 1-\sigma $, $ 2-\sigma $ likelihood contours.
+In Fig. \ref{hpc}, the contours are closed but are not in proper oval shape.
+The convergence of this type of plot also exists and can be measured using the Gelman-Rubinn convergence test.
+This test was used on a large scale in Bayesian inference to examine the convergence of the profile \cite{Singh:2022nfm, Gelman:1992zz, Brooks:1998}.
+For the $ H(z) $ data set, the best fit values are $ H_0=68.119_{-0.12}^{+0.028} $ and $ q=-0.109_{-0.014}^{+0.014} $ (see Fig. \ref{hpca}).
+In Fig. \ref{hpcb}, we can see that for the Pantheon data set, the best fit values are $ H_0=70.5_{-0.98}^{+1.3} $ and $ q=-0.25_{-0.15}^{+0.15} $.
+For the joint data set, we obtain the best-fit value of $ H_0=69.103_{-0.10}^{+0.019} $ and $ q=-0.132_{-0.014}^{+0.014} $, which is observed in Fig. \ref{hpcc}.
+In our work, we notice that $ q_0 $ differs from is not very close to -0.5, which is the approximate value for the $\Lambda$CDM model.
+In the refs \cite{Singh:2018cip, Sahu:2016ccd}, it is pointed out that modified gravity theories could admit different values for $ q_0 $.
+We plot the error bar plots for the Hubble and SNIa data sets with these best-fit values.
+In Fig. \ref{er}, one can compare the present model with the $ \Lambda $CDM model.